Three Phase Bergeron Model

 C2Cc+Ce-Ce-Ce-Ce2Cc+Ce-Ce-Ce-Ce2Cc+Ce

-To transform matrices [ L ] and [ C ] into modal domain we use transform matrix:
+To transform matrices [ L ] and [ C ] into the modal domain, we use the transform matrix:

 L m o d e = T - 1 L T